mlajtos/classy-state/README.md

 }
 ```

-And you would use it like this:
+And this is how you would use it:

 ```js
 import { Counter } from "Counter";